First Boer War: Background

 The British did not try to stop the Trekboers from moving away from the Cape.
-The Trekboers functioned as pioneers, opening up the interior for those who followed, and the British gradually extended their control outwards from the Cape along the coast toward the east, eventually annexing Natal in 1843.
+The Trekboers functioned as pioneers, opening up the interior for those who followed, and Britain gradually extended control outwards from the Cape along the coast toward the east, eventually annexing Natal in 1843.

 The Trekboers were farmers, gradually extending their range and territory with no overall agenda.
 The formal abolition of slavery in the British Empire in 1834 led to more organised groups of Boer settlers attempting to escape British rule, some travelling as far north as modern-day Mozambique.
 This became known as the Great Trek, and those who took part in it are called Voortrekkers.

-Indeed, the British subsequently acknowledged two new Boer Republics in a pair of treaties: the Sand River Convention of 1852 recognised the independence of the Transvaal Republic, and the Bloemfontein Convention of 1854 recognised the independence of the Orange Free State.
+Indeed, the British subsequently acknowledged two new Boer Republics in a pair of treaties: the Sand River Convention of 1852 recognised the independence of the Transvaal Republic, and the Orange River Convention of 1854 recognised the independence of the Orange Free State.
 However, British colonial expansion, from the 1830s, featured skirmishes and wars against both Boers and native African tribes for most of the remainder of the century.

 The discovery of diamonds in 1867 near the Vaal River, some 550 mi northeast of Cape Town, ended the isolation of the Boers in the interior and changed South African history.
 The discovery triggered a diamond rush that attracted people from all over the world, turning Kimberley into a town of 50,000 within five years and drawing the attention of British imperial interests.
-In the 1870s the British annexed West Griqualand, site of the Kimberley diamond-discoveries.
+In the 1870s the British annexed Griqualand West, site of the Kimberley diamond discoveries.

-In 1875 the Earl of Carnarvon, the British Colonial Secretary, in an attempt to extend British influence, approached the Orange Free State and the Transvaal Republic and tried to organise a federation of the British and Boer territories modelled on the 1867 federation of the French and English provinces of Canada.
+In 1875 Henry Herbert, 4th Earl of Carnarvon, the British Secretary of State for the Colonies, in an attempt to extend British influence, approached the Orange Free State and the Transvaal Republic and tried to organise a federation of the British and Boer territories modelled on the 1867 federation of the French and English speaking provinces of Canada.
 However the cultural and historical context differed entirely, and the Boer leaders turned him down.
 Successive British annexations, and in particular the annexation of West Griqualand, caused a climate of simmering unease in the Boer republics.
+The president of the Transvaal Republic from 1872 to 1877 was T. F. Burgers.
+The Transvaal Republic was in serious financial trouble because of problems with tax collection and a war with the Pedi under the leadership of Sekhukhune in the North-East Transvaal.
 In 1877, the British annexed the Transvaal, which was bankrupt, and under threat from the Zulu.
-The president of the Transvaal Republic from 1872 to 1877 was T.F.
-Burgers.
-The Transvaal Republic was in serious financial trouble because the government had fallen behind on tax collection and a war with the Pedi under the leadership of Sekhukhune in the North-East Transvaal had commenced.